 When I asked Mr 12 why he didn’t just practice so he could beat Level 7 of the Dungeon himself, he said, “You have to be really committed to achieving that.
 It’d probably mean you have no other life.
 I wouldn’t be able to go to school and do other things!”

 Mr 12 had learned that time is your most precious resource.
-If you spent time upskilling in Minecraft, you’d have to accept that other aspects of life would have to give.
+If you spent time learning new skills in Minecraft, you’d have to accept that other aspects of life would have to give.

 And this lesson in opportunity cost was probably the most important lesson of all.